Lisbane

 The name Lisbane is from the Irish An Lios Bán, meaning 'the white ringfort'.
 No white fort exists there now.
 There are ten other Irish townlands named Lisbane, four of them in County Down, including one near Bangor.

+Although the village is Lisbane, much of the village is situated within the townland of Lisbarnet.
+The townland of Lisbane is closer to Strangford Lough.

+Musician Joshua Burnside was born here.